MichaelCurrin/workflow-builder/index.md

 > Define steps for a job to run

 This section covers some common snippets across languages, for some of my common flows that build, test and deploy.

+A note on wording - "setup" is a noun, while "set up" is a verb.
+See both under [setup](https://www.merriam-webster.com/dictionary/setup) on the Merriam-Webster online dictionary.

 ### Cookbook